CHAPTER 6

 (18) Travel and conference expenses.

-The City Manager may award all contracts under this Section that are less than or equal to the City Manager’s expenditure authority under CMC 2606.
+The City Manager or designee may approve all purchases under this Section that are equal to or less than the City Manager’s purchasing authority under CMC 2606.

 (j) For the evaluation and award of any bids, proposals, or offers received pursuant to this Section, a local preference shall be given to local businesses, as provided further in CMC 2611.1.